Sri Lanka Intro

 Our local team have installed safe refillable water stations at every overnight stop on this tour and also at many of the activity destinations as well.
 In an effort to reduce the use of single use plastics, we ask that you bring your own refillable water bottle with you on this trip.

 The minimum age to join this tour is 18.
+This trip is designed for those aged 18-39.

 This trip is designed with your safety and wellbeing in mind.
 As a result of Covid-19, many of our suppliers and partners around the world are introducing new policies and procedures surrounding health and safety in response to the Coronavirus outbreak.
 As the state of travel is evolving these new safety measures will adapt over time, and will be different for each trip.
 Here are some of the changes you may see on your trip: